 Don’t be loyal to the status quo

 To succeed in this era of relevance, marketers and companies must be continuously willing to abandon the old.
 As new technologies shift customer journeys and expectations, they can (and should) also enhance companies’ abilities to engage with customers in the most relevant ways.
-Often, the greatest roadblock is a company’s lack of willingness to transform their processes, organizations, and mindsets as needed.
+Often, the greatest roadblock is a company’s lack of willingness to transform its processes, organisations, and mindsets as needed.

 To overcome that barrier, some companies have shifted from a product-focused mindset to a platform approach.